Phineas Masuvhelele

 “My grandmother used to admire the tree and I remember her saying how wonderful that big tree was.
 In my mind, I always thought that the wood was maybe 500 centuries old.
 I went to the local chief and asked for permission to use the tree to make my drum, and he granted it.”
 There was one certainty in Masuvhelele’s mind as he worked – that the drum would travel the world.

 The drum-maker said he was born with his skill and that his father, also a drum-maker, honed his talents.
-Masuvhelele has converted one of the rooms in his rondavel-like home into a rural gallery for his sculptures and drums.
-He sells mainly to travelling tourists who visit on buses from the Shongololo Express.
+Masuvhelele converted one of the rooms in his rondavel-like home into a rural gallery for his sculptures and drums.

 “I want them to show the world that people who live in South Africa can make such big, wonderful things.
 I hope people enjoy it.”
 Said Phineas Masuvhelele.